nitinsk0920/google-drive-pdf-rag-assistant/README.md

          └── Embeddings OpenAI

-## Features in Detail

-### 1. Google Drive Folder Monitoring

-The workflow continuously monitors a specified Google Drive folder.
-Whenever a new PDF is uploaded, the ingestion pipeline is triggered automatically.

----

-### 2. PDF Text Extraction

-The newly uploaded PDF is downloaded from Google Drive and converted into plain text, making it suitable for further processing.

----

-### 3. Text Chunking

-The extracted text is divided into smaller chunks using a **Recursive Character Text Splitter**.
-This improves retrieval accuracy and embedding quality.

----

-### 4. Embedding Generation

-Each text chunk is converted into vector embeddings using **OpenAI Embeddings**, enabling semantic search.

----

-### 5. Vector Storage

-The generated embeddings are stored in **Pinecone**, which serves as the vector database for fast similarity search and document retrieval.

----

-### 6. RAG-based Question Answering

-When a user sends a query, the AI Agent retrieves the most relevant document chunks from Pinecone and uses them as context to generate an accurate response.

----

-# Setup Instructions

-### 1. Create a Google Drive Folder

-Create a dedicated Google Drive folder that will contain all PDFs you want the workflow to index.

-The **Google Drive Trigger** node will continuously monitor this folder for newly added files.

----

-### 2. Set Up Pinecone

-Create a Pinecone project and create an index to store document embeddings.

-> **Note:** Ensure that the index dimension matches the embedding model you are using.

----

-### 3. Configure OpenAI Credentials

-Add your **OpenAI API Key** in n8n and connect it to the **OpenAI Embeddings** node.

----

-### 4. Configure OpenRouter Credentials

-Add your **OpenRouter API Key** in n8n and connect it to the **OpenRouter Chat Model** node.

----

-### 5. Import the Workflow

-Import the exported workflow JSON into n8n.

-Reconnect the following credentials:

-- Google Drive
-- OpenAI
-- Pinecone
-- OpenRouter

----

-# Important Notes

-- Configure the **Google Drive Trigger** to watch the correct folder.
-- Every newly uploaded PDF is automatically indexed.
-- Use the **same embedding model** for both document ingestion and document retrieval.
-- Pinecone stores all document embeddings and performs semantic similarity search.
-- The AI Agent should always use the **Pinecone Vector Store** tool when answering questions related to uploaded documents.

----

-# Example Usage

-## 📄 Document Ingestion

-Upload a PDF into the monitored Google Drive folder.
+Features in detail
+1. Google Drive folder monitoring

+The workflow watches a chosen Google Drive folder and starts ingestion whenever a new PDF is added.

+2. PDF text extraction

+The PDF is downloaded and parsed into plain text so it can be processed by the vector pipeline.

+3. Chunking

+The extracted text is split into smaller chunks using a Recursive Character Text Splitter.

+4. Embeddings

+Each chunk is converted into vector embeddings using OpenAI embeddings.

+5. Vector storage

+The embeddings are stored in Pinecone for similarity search and retrieval.

+6. RAG question answering

+When a chat message is received, the AI Agent queries Pinecone for relevant chunks and uses them to generate an answer.

+Setup instructions
+1. Create your Google Drive folder

+Create a dedicated folder in Google Drive for PDFs that should be indexed.

+The workflow will watch this folder for new files.

+2. Set up Pinecone

+Create a Pinecone project and an index for your document embeddings.

+Make sure the vector dimension matches your embedding model.

+3. Add OpenAI credentials

+Add your OpenAI API key in n8n for embeddings.

+4. Add OpenRouter credentials

+Add your OpenRouter API key in n8n for the chat model used by the AI Agent.

+5. Configure the n8n workflow

+Import the workflow JSON into n8n and connect the required credentials:

+Google Drive
+OpenAI
+Pinecone
+OpenRouter
+Important notes
+The Google Drive Trigger should point to the exact folder you want to monitor.
+The ingestion flow runs automatically when a new PDF is added.
+The same embedding model should be used consistently for ingestion and retrieval.
+Pinecone acts as the vector database for retrieving relevant PDF text chunks.
+The AI Agent should use the Pinecone tool for answering document-related questions.
+Example usage
+Ingestion

+Add a PDF to the monitored Google Drive folder.

 The workflow automatically:

-- Downloads the PDF
+downloads the PDF
+extracts the text
-- Extracts the document text
+splits the text
-- Splits the text into chunks
+embeds the chunks
-- Generates vector embeddings
-- Stores the embeddings in Pinecone
+stores them in Pinecone

----

-## 💬 Question Answering
+Question answering

-Ask questions such as:
+Ask a question in chat, such as:

-- *Summarize the uploaded PDF.*
+Summarize the uploaded PDF
-- *What are the main skills mentioned in the document?*
+What are the main skills mentioned in the document?
-- *Extract the key project details from the resume.*
+Extract the key project details from the resume

-The AI Agent retrieves the most relevant document chunks from Pinecone and generates an accurate response using Retrieval-Augmented Generation (RAG).
+The AI Agent searches Pinecone and responds using the most relevant chunks.